DuxiiYT/Growtopia-texture-converter/README.md

 - Automatically resizes images to fit within the 99x53 tile grid size limit.
 - Color matching algorithm to find the closest Growtopia block for each section.
 - Supports multiple block types for more accurate representations.
+- Currently only works if you have Long Place!

 ## Installation